Your experience on this website will be improved by allowing Cookies.

 Perhaps the biggest difference between these two source codes is the ability to access and edit the source code.
 You can edit and change features for Linux but not for Windows.

-Linux is licensed under the GNU Public License.
+Linux system is licensed under the GNU Public License.
 So, it allows users to access the source code to the core of the operating system.

 As for the Windows operating system, it is definitely not unless you are an engineer in the Windows operating system development team, otherwise you do not have access to this source code.
 It is extremely secure!